 Foundry LaneBurnham-on-CrouchEssex, CM0 8SJTel: 01621 782054

-Registered patients can make an appointment by telephone, via the patient online service through this website or in person.
+Registered patients can make an appointment by telephone during the pandemic.
+A few Nurse & HCA appointments such as blood tests, baby imms, cervical smears, Diabetic reviews Ante Natal and Test Result calls are available online.
+Once we can open fully you will be able to book via the patient online service through this website or in person.
 When making an appointment our reception staff may need to ask you a few questions so that you can be booked with the most appropriate healthcare professional.
-We now have qualified Advanced Nurse Practitioners and student Advanced Nurse Practitioners available every day who are skilled to see patients with minor and on the day illnesses.
+We now have qualified Nurse Prescriber available every day who are skilled to see patients with minor and on the day illnesses.

 Patients may register (see receptionist) to allow them to make Appointment Bookings or to request Repeat Medication.